ocaml/v2.ocaml.org/site/learn/tutorials/get_up_and_running.md

     The elisp that I use for my `init.el` is listed after the `oasis` tutorial at the end of this post.

-7. There are no full blown IDEs for OCaml.
-You have some options though:
+7. Although there are no full blown IDEs for OCaml, there are some options to expand your editor with robust tools for things like [syntax highlighting, autocompletion](https://github.com/ocaml/merlin) and [indentation](https://github.com/OCamlPro/ocp-indent):

-* Learn `emacs`, `vim`.
+* If you use `emacs` or `vim`, you may want to consider installing [user-setup](https://github.com/OCamlPro/opam-user-setup).
+It will configure everything you need for you.
-* Use `vscode` and the [reasonml extension](https://github.com/reasonml-editor/vscode-reasonml).
-It supports both OCaml and Reason (an OCaml-to-Javascript superset and compiler created and maintained by Facebook).
-Provides syntax highlighting, autocompletion, navigation, static analysis features and more.
-Uses merlin and other useful tools in the background.
+* `vscode` has the [reasonml extension](https://github.com/reasonml-editor/vscode-reasonml).
+It supports both OCaml and [Reason](https://reasonml.github.io/) (an OCaml-to-Javascript superset and compiler created and maintained by Facebook).
+Provides syntax highlighting, autocompletion, indentation, navigation, static analysis and more.
+Uses most (if not all) of the modules already integrated into the emacs/vim ecosystem.
+* There are [two recommended ways](https://github.com/ocaml/merlin/wiki/atom-from-scratch) to configure OCaml support in `Atom` using merlin.
-* `Sublime Text` has a merlin plugin, if you're already familiar with Sublime Text then just stick with it, merlin is really what matters here.
+* `Sublime Text` has a similar [plugin](https://github.com/Cynddl/sublime-text-merlin).

 8. `utop` is an enhanced repl, its better than the plain `ocaml` repl.
 Install it with `opam install utop`